rahulreghunath/FB-External-Link-Share-Analytics/README.md

 # FB-External-Link-Share-Analytics
-Desktop application for Analyse the engagement of an external URL in facebook using electron.js and vue.js
+Desktop application for Analyse the engagement of an external URL in facebook using electron.js